IHE-SDC-WG/SDC-Polyglot/_sources/README.md

 # Read-only Preview

-Access the notebook in read-only view at https://ihe-sdc-wg.github.io/SDC-Polyglot/
+To access the notebook in read-only mode, visit the following link: https://ihe-sdc-wg.github.io/SDC-Polyglot/.

 # Note about this Repo
 Disclaimer: This Polyglot notebook is currently in development and the content is subject to significant change.
 This disclaimer will be removed when a complete enough version is available on this Github.